philanc/ple/README.md

 - a keybinding  a la Emacs (but much limited!)
 - basic editing functions
 - basic search and replace functions (plain text only)
+- support for long lines (horizontal scroll, no provision for wrapping long lines)
 - selection, selection highlight, cut and paste (mark, wipe and yank in emacs parlance)
 - multiple buffers (but just one window at a time for the moment)
 - read, write, save files.